AndrzejSzelag/AndrzejSzelag/README.md

 Info:
 -----
-I am **Andrzej Szeląg**.
+I am **Andrzej Szeląg** from Poland.
 My hometown is Konin in the center of Poland.

 I have always been interested in programming.
 For last 3 years I completed:
 1. **CS50's Web Programming with Python and JavaScript** course at **Harvard University**.